Shin Megami Tensei III: Nocturne: Plot

 The Demi-fiend goes in search for his friends and faces these groups.
 Both Chiaki and Isamu are distraught by the Vortex World and decide to move on their own rather than relying on their friend's power, while Takao realizes she is being used by Hikawa and decides to go on her own quest to create her desired world.
 To do this, she allies with Aradia, a former deity from the Shadow Vortex.
 After this point, all the supporting characters are seeking to ally with a powerful entity from the Shadow Vortex and create their own Reason, a powerful inner philosophy of life that can be used to mold the new world.
 To do this, a large quantity of an energy called Magatsuhi is needed, which each character begins hoarding.
 Hikawa's Shijima Reason wants a world of stillness and conformity in the service of a peaceful world; Chiaki's Yosuga Reason seeks a world where the strong rule supreme and destroy the weak; and Isamu's Musubi Reason wishes for a world where everyone is an individual who can live without reliance on others.
 Others also attempt to form a Reason, including Futomimi, who wishes to free the world's Manikins from their servitude, and Takao, who wants a world where people value life and have freedom.
 Both die before they can realize their wishes, and Takao gives the Demi-fiend an artifact that will enable him to remake the world.
-Hijiri, revealed to be a manikin doomed to reborn and suffer repeatedly for an unspecified "sin" against the Great Will, also attempts to gather enough Magatsuhi to remake the world, but is thwarted and sacrificed by Isamu to create his own Reason.
+Hijiri, revealed to be a manikin doomed to be reborn and suffer repeatedly for an unspecified "sin" against the Great Will, also attempts to gather enough Magatsuhi to remake the world, but is thwarted and sacrificed by Isamu to create his own Reason.
 Additionally, the Demi-fiend can fulfill a request from Lucifer to collect eight Candelabra from Fiends.